History of Suresnes: Fourth Republic

 The Petit Festival de Suresnes was created in the early 1950s by Jean Vilar and his troupe.
 Jean Vilar had had to leave the Théâtre national de Chaillot in 1951.
-He decided to organize a major theatrical tour of the Paris suburbs, to create “dramatic bastions” around the capital to stimulate cultural interactivity.
+He decided to organize a major theatrical tour of the Paris suburbs to create “dramatic bastions” around the capital and stimulate cultural interaction.
 His starting point was Suresnes, in the 1,200-seat theater built in 1938 and little used since, but with plenty of free space, enabling him to stage performances on weekdays and weekends, with a particular emphasis on modernity.
 Between 1951 and 1954, and again between 1956 and 1957, Jean Vilar's troupe gave several performances (Corneille's Le Cid, Brecht's Mère Courage et ses enfants, Darius Milhaud's La création du monde, etc.) at the Albert-Thomas leisure center in the cité-jardin.
 However, the press reaction was lukewarm: in Le Monde of November 21, 1951, Robert Kemp wrote: “Really, I haven't felt such emotion for years [...].
 Thierry Maulnier, to whom the mayor Raymond Cosson would later reply with virulence, criticized the town of Suresnes in Combat: “One of those garden cities that are neither cities nor gardens.
 A large, sad avenue, lined with trees that don't dare to grow; on either side, dull, dead housing barracks, their bricks already faded.”
 During the first weekend of performances, the audience was mainly Parisian.
-However, spectators from the suburbs (young people, shopkeepers, employees, and students) found the value for money interesting.
-Jean Vilar returned to Chaillot in May 1952, and TNP performances in the suburbs came to an end at the end of the 1950s, leaving a legacy of cultural roots in several towns (Vincennes, Aubervilliers, Bobigny, etc.), with a heterogeneous audience.
+However, spectators from the suburbs (young people, shopkeepers, employees, and students) found the value-for-money proposition interesting.
+Jean Vilar returned to Chaillot in May 1952, and TNP performances in the suburbs ended at the end of the 1950s, leaving a legacy of cultural roots in several towns (Vincennes, Aubervilliers, Bobigny, etc.), with a heterogeneous audience.
 The Centre Albert-Thomas, now the Théâtre Jean-Vilar, underwent a major renovation in the late 1980s.

 Having become a workers' garden, the former FCS soccer pitch was bought by Suresnes mayor Paul Pagès, who created the Maurice-Hubert stadium (a former JSS leader and member of the Resistance).
 Jeunesse Sportive de Suresnes played in the first division from 1945 to 1953, then in the promotion division.
 With the arrival of Antoine Jurilli, the club returned to the first division.
 The club also set up a soccer school, from which Robin Leclercq graduated.
 In 1965, the club moved up to the Division d'Honneur, where it remained until 1993, before spending two years in the Division d'Honneur Régionale.
 During this period, Jeunesse Sportive de Suresnes won two Hauts-de-Seine cups and took part in the final of the Coupe de Paris.